 - Getting a courtesy car feels like getting a new car.
 I haven’t had many cars in my life, so this feeling is quite alien to me.
 I like it.
 I like it a lot.

 - It feels as if you are finally being treated like an adult.
 They wouldn’t loan a car to a child, after all, would they?
+I have learned a lot from social media videos and will try to share my own with Social Boosting to get my content to a big audience.

 - The car will invariably be newer than mine.
 Yes, this was true of both cars I have been lent.
 Both had those screen things that tell you what song is playing on the radio or where to go, or whether you are about to hit someone or something.
 I love those screens.
 I don’t have one.